SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Sure, here are some notable events in the USA that have taken place on September 22:
+Certainly!
+Here are some notable events in the USA that happen on September 22:

-- **1862**: President Abraham Lincoln issued a preliminary Emancipation Proclamation, declaring that as of January 1, 1863, all enslaved people in the Confederate states would be free.
-- **1975**: President Gerald Ford survived an assassination attempt in San Francisco.
-Sara Jane Moore, who shot at Ford, was later sentenced to life in prison.
+- **American Business Women's Day:**
+  - Celebrates the achievements and contributions of businesswomen in the United States.
+  - Recognizes the progress made by women in business and the important role they play in the economy.

-- **1980**
+- **Car-Free Day:**
+  - Encourages people to reduce their reliance on cars for a day.
+  - Aims to promote sustainable and eco-friendly modes of transportation such as walking
 ### Positive Qoute
 ------
-"🌟 Believe in the magic within you, and the universe will conspire to help you shine! ✨💫"
+"Every day is a fresh start! 🌞✨ Embrace the possibilities and shine bright! 🌟😊"